samuelroland/dme/docs/paradigm-implementation-report.typ

   caption: [Here is the same snippet of Java highlighted in DME], ) <fig-java-preview-demo>

 DME is also providing a simple but working search system.
 By pressing `p`, you can access a search dialog that will match fuzzily.
-It means that you can do typos
+It means that you can do typos or type keywords in any order, and you will still get some results.

 #figure(
   image("imgs/search-demo.png", width: 80%),